Neonatal respiratory distress syndrome

 Neonatal respiratory distress syndrome (RDS) is a problem often seen in premature babies.
 The condition makes it hard for the baby to breathe.

-Hyaline membrane disease; Infant respiratory distress syndrome (IRDS); Respiratory distress syndrome in infants; RDS - infants
+Hyaline membrane disease (HMD); Infant respiratory distress syndrome; Respiratory distress syndrome in infants; RDS - infants

 Neonatal RDS occurs in infants whose lungs have not yet fully developed.